LitPig is tickled pink to welcome his special guest, novelist and short storywriter,

 Joanna Campbell:

-When I tried to write new stories after finishing the two-thousand word tale, A Temporary Uprooting, I discovered that, for several reasons, I had failed to seal the membrane over the Bishop family.
+A Temporary Uprooting, I discovered that, for several reasons, I had failed to seal the membrane over the Bishop family.

 Firstly, having created and followed the Bishops to the point of departure for a momentous journey t a city featuring one of the most brutal fortified barriers on earth, I left them at the edge of the action.
 Roy's hands in his beloved driving-gloves were gripping the steering wheel, but I had not allowed him to engage gear.
 I was unable to shake off the image of the family who had stalled at the very outset of their quest.